-3.6.
 Loss per share

 Loss per ordinary share is calculated by dividing the loss of the period by the weighted average number of ordinary shares outstanding during the period.
-The weighted number of ordinary shares outstanding for the financial year 2022 was 44,207,873, for 2021 was 41,629,974 and for 2020 was 27,064,902.
+The weighted number of ordinary shares outstanding for the financial year 2023 was 54,940,137, for 2022 it amounted to 44,207,873 and for 2021 it was 41,629,974.
+Loss per share was 60.78, 60.67 and 61.10 in 2023, 2022 and 2021, respectively.

-As the Company is in a loss-making situation, the diluted loss per share is the same as basic loss per share, because the weighted average number of shares to be issued upon the exercise of the stock options would produce an anti-dilutive effect.
+As the Company is in a loss-making situation, the diluted loss per share is the same as basic loss per share, because the weighted average number of shares to be issued upon the exercise of the stock options, the only dilutive instruments issued, would produce an anti-dilutive effect.
+Refer to Note C.10. for the balances of outstanding share options.

-3.7.
 Share-based payments

-3.7.1.
 Equity-settled share-based payment arrangements